hpcsheffield/2014-01-14-manchester/shell/README.md

 # What the shell runs: built-ins and programs

-Usually, when you type a command at the shell, all you want the shell itself to do is to find, and execute another, standalone program.
+Usually, when you type a command at the shell, all you want the shell to do is to find, and execute a program.

 For example, `ls` is a standalone program which lists the contents of the current working directory:

     ls

+When you type this, the shell first checks if `ls` is one of its own, special built-in keywords.
+It then looks in its list of "places where there might be programs" and runs the first one it finds.
+(That list is called the PATH; more on that later).

 ## Moving around the file system

-Let's learn how to move around the file system using command line programs.
-This is really easy to do using a GUI (just click on things).
-Once you learn the basic commands, you'll see that it is really easy to do in the shell too.
+The filesystem is like a tree.
+On Unix systems, there's only one root of the tree (the ___ ends at the ground).
+Windows systems may have several roots (C:\ D:\ and so on).
+The bottom of the tree is called the root and in Unix, it's represented by the symbol '/'

+Navigating the filesystem at the shell requires some typing, but there are a number of shortcuts and conveniences to ease the pain.

 First we have to know where we are.
 The program `pwd` (print working directory) tells you where you are sitting in the directory tree.
 The command `ls` will list the files in the current directory.
 Directories are often called "folders" because of how they are represented in GUIs.
 Directories are just listings of files.
 They can contain other files or directories.

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.
 Every user has their own home